bunty228/AQUA/README.md

 <h1> 🔎 AQUA බොට් යනු 🔎</h1>

-**Aqua,** is a WhatsApp user bot written by [Sanuwa Official](https://github.com/sanuwaofficial) and edited by [Sanjuwa Ofc](https://github.com/Sanjuwa22).
+**Aqua,** is a WhatsApp user bot written by [Sanuwa Official](https://github.com/sanuwaofficial) and edited by [bunty228](https://github.com/bunty228).
 Does not log into your account It is written on WhatsApp Web API. 🍂

 ---